rhosocial/yii2-user/docs/guide/usage-user.md

 $user->password = '<New Password>' // $password is write-only.
 $user->save();                     //
 ```

+The `password` property is a magic one, it's origined from `setPassword()` method,
+therefore it can only be set.

 or
 ### Change password if reset token is valid: